 Kols are the best option to advertise your brand

 Key opinion leaders are powerful people on Chinese social media.
-They are well trusted by internet users and a partnership with the right kol that share your values could mean an immediate gain of popularity for your brand.
+They are well trusted by internet users and a partnership with the right kol that shares your values could mean an immediate gain of popularity for your brand.

 If you want to increase brand awareness you must definitively work with a Kol.

-You can work with them throughout different social media and live streaming platforms, like Douyin, Little Red Book, and so on.
+You can work with them through different social media and live streaming platforms, like Douyin, Little Red Book, and so on.
 Kols will show your products live, entertain the users, and convey confidence in the products.